apache/cordova-docs/docs/en/edge/cordova/contacts/Contact/contact.md

 Details
 -------

-The `Contact` object represents a user contact.
+The `Contact` object represents a user's contact.
 Contacts can be created, stored, or removed from the device contacts database.
 Contacts can also be retrieved (individually or in bulk) from the database by invoking the `contacts.find` method.